May I talk about myself as a leadership trainer and mentor for a minute?

-The reason was just because I dislike something and want to see people be better doesn’t mean I get to determine anything else about them as it applies to what they do except for the parts that specifically bother me.
-Out of those 31 points, the only one that I’ve acted on personally is the one about popups because it’s the only one that actually affects what I do.
+The reason was, just because I dislike something and want to see people be better, doesn’t mean I get to determine anything else about them as it applies to what they do except for the parts that specifically bother me.
+Out of those 31 points, the only one that I’ve acted on personally is the one about popups because it’s the only one that actually affects what I want to do.

 Even with that, I figure that it’s not up to me to determine how I see those folks; it’s up to them to determine how they wish to be seen.
 If they’re successful then they are; if they’re not, then they’re not.